foodfight/showz/scripts/episode-x-jesserobbins.md

 * How was it different from previous Velocity conferences?
 * What were some of the trends or key threads of Velocity this year?
 * What surprised you most about Velocity this year?
+* Were you able to attend DevOps Days?

 ### Changing Culture & Being a Force for Awesome